The University of Texas at San Antonio may advance funds to minimize financial hardship for employees or students traveling on official UTSA business.

 If travel takes place, travelers who may have received travel advance funds for M&IE up to the GSA Per Diem Rates are entitled to keep the entire per diem, including any unused funds, regardless of how the travel advance was issued.

 Travelers must return all other unspent travel advance funds to UTSA.
 A check or money order must be made payable to UTSA and must be deposited at either Fiscal Services office (Main or Downtown campus).
-The check should include the traveler's Employee ID and RTA or TA number.
+The check should include the traveler's Employee ID, Cash Advance or voucher number, and RTA or TA number.

 - Name of traveler

 - Departmental Cost Center/Project ID

 - Account code 11650 or 11704 if non-PO was processed

 To return excess travel funds via cash, travelers visit Fiscal Services (Main or Downtown campus) and complete a Deposit Transmittal Form.
 Fiscal Services will provide a receipt that must be attached to the Expense Report or be submitted to DTS if an non-PO voucher was processed.

 |11/05/21||Clarified request and settlement processes.
 Added a subsection in section F. Editorial updates including a link to the new cash advance training course.|

 |04/28/21||Updates to processes – references to Travel Cards and the Supplier Information Form have been removed; airfare, lodging and registration must be paid using the One Card; car rental expenses are advanced only for travelers without a One Card; account codes have been updated.|

 |11/12/19||Clarification of processes and updates to forms/hyperlinks.|